-India asked Washington not to bring up China’s border transgressions: Former US ambassador to India
+India asked Washington not to bring up China’s border transgressions: Former US ambassador

-He made the statement on a Times Now show after questions about whether the United States had made any statements about Beijing’s aggression.
+Kenneth Juster made the statement on a Times Now show when asked why the United States had not made any statement about Beijing’s aggression.

-Former United States Ambassador to India Kenneth Juster has claimed that Delhi did not want Washington to mention China’s border aggression in its statements.
+Former United States Ambassador to India Kenneth Juster has said that Delhi did not want Washington to mention China’s border aggression in its statements.

 “The restraint in mentioning China in any US-India communication or any Quad communication comes from India which is very concerned about not poking China in the eye,” Juster said on a Times Now show.